-In 2007 and 2008, the Compensation Committee engaged Compensia, Inc., or Compensia, to provide third-party data to assist the Compensation Committee in its formulation of compensation strategy for executive officers.
-Compensia provided reports to the Compensation Committee in 2007 and 2008, each of which outlined data compiled by Compensia from the Radford Global Life Sciences Compensation Survey, the Biotech Employee Development Coalition Survey and Compensia-identified peer company proxy filings.
-For purposes of our 2008 compensation determinations, our peer company group consisted of 12 biotechnology companies with clinical development programs in at least Phase II development.
-The data included comparable base cash compensation, incentive cash compensation and equity awards.
-While the Compensation Committee did not base its compensation decisions on such report, its 2008 compensation determinations were informed by the data presented by Compensia.
+In 2008 and 2009, the Compensation Committee engaged Compensia, Inc., or Compensia, to provide third-party data to assist the Compensation Committee in its formulation of compensation strategy for executive officers.
+Compensia provided reports to the Compensation Committee in 2008 and 2009, each of which outlined data compiled by Compensia.
+For purposes of our 2009 compensation determinations, our peer company group consisted of 12 biotechnology companies with clinical development programs in at least Phase II development.
+These 12 companies were: ACADIA Pharmaceuticals Inc.; Anadys Pharmaceuticals, Inc.; AVI BioPharma, Inc.; Cardium Therapeutics, Inc.; Celldex, Inc.; Curis Inc.; MAP Pharmaceuticals, Inc.; NPS Pharmaceuticals, Inc.; Palatin Technologies, Inc.; Threshold Pharmaceuticals, Inc.; and ZIOPHARM Oncology, Inc. The data included comparable base cash compensation, incentive cash compensation and equity awards.
+While the Compensation Committee did not base its compensation decisions on such report, its 2009 compensation determinations were informed by the data presented by Compensia.
 The Compensation Committee has the sole authority to establish the nature and scope of engagement of any compensation consultant, to approve the payment of fees to any such consultant and to terminate any consultant's engagement.